-A. Whether the proposed use(s) would have hours of operation, lighting, odor, noise levels, traffic, or site activity that would significantly diminish the enjoyment of, safety or quality of life in existing neighborhoods within the area which could foreseeably be affected by the proposed use;

-This request is not anticipated to significantly diminish the enjoyment or safety or quality of life if developed with a single-family home.
-Development would need to meet Brevard County's Performance Standards defined by Sections 62-2251 through 62-2272 for hours of operations, lighting, odor, noise levels, traffic, or site activity.

-B. Whether the proposed use(s) would cause a material reduction (five per cent or more) in the value of existing abutting lands or approved development.

-Only a certified MAI (Master Appraisal Institute) appraisal can determine if material reduction has or will occur due to the proposed request.

-- C. Whether the proposed use(s) is/are consistent with an emerging or existing pattern of surrounding development as determined through an analysis of: - historical land use patterns;
+- A. Whether the proposed use(s) would have hours of operation, lighting, odor, noise levels, traffic, or site activity that would significantly diminish the enjoyment of, safety or quality of life in existing neighborhoods within the area which could foreseeably be affected by the proposed use; - The parcel has an existing single-family residence.
+The request is not anticipated to diminish the enjoyment of safety or quality of life in existing residential area. - B. Whether the proposed use(s) would cause a material reduction (five per cent or more) in the value of existing abutting lands or approved development. - Only a certified MAI (Master Appraiser Institute) appraisal can determine if material reduction has or will occur due to the proposed request. - C. Whether the proposed use(s) is/are consistent with an emerging or existing pattern of surrounding development as determined through an analysis of: - 1. historical land use patterns;

+The historical land use patterns of the surrounding development can be characterized as single-family residences on properties one acre to 6.6 acres in size.

-There is only one (1) FLUM designation within a half-mile radius of the subject property.
-The subject property is surrounded Res 4.
+There are four (4) FLU designations (RES 15, RES 4, NC, and CC) within a 0.5-mile radius of the subject property.
+RES 15 is the prominent FLU in this area.

-Within the past three years there have been no FLUM changes within the defined radius.

-2. actual development over the immediately preceding three years; and
+- actual development over the immediately preceding three years; and There has been no development within 0.5 miles. - 3. development approved within the past three years but not yet constructed.

-Within the half-mile radius of the subject property there have been two zoning actions approved by the Board of County Commissioners which were developed.

-22Z0004 changed the zoning of RU-1-7 to RU-1-11.
-This location lies 1,360 feet NW of the subject property at the SE intersection of Henry Avenue and Commodore Boulevard.
-That property was developed into five (5) single-family residences.

-22Z00055 changed the zoning of RR-1 (Rural Residential) to AU (Agricultural residential).
-This location lies 890 feet NE of the subject property at the SE intersection of Maple Street and Illinois Avenue.
-That property was developed with a single-family residence built in 1986.

-3. development approved within three years but not yet constructed.
+There has been no development approved within the past three years.